omairsadiq/omairsadiq/README.md

 - 👋 Hi, I’m @omairsadiq
 - 👀 I’m interested in coding a lot and learning new things in tech.
-- 🌱 I’m currently learning B.Tech in Computer Science & Engineering
+- 🌱 I’m currently working as a Flutter developer with my own projects and also worked in companies.
 - 💞️ I’m looking to collaborate on any technical related field
 - 📫 You can reach me by sending an email to omairsadiq@live.com